uozuAho/locust_demo/readme.md

 POST /work?message=x          returns a job id
 GET /work/job_id              returns the status of the job (new or done)

 Jobs are processed by a background worker at a rate of 1 job per second.
+This can be changed via the `WORKER_JOB_COMPLETION_RATE_PER_SECOND` environment variable in `docker-compose.yml`.

 # Running different load tests